wtfplutolol/zzboard-public/README.md

 > **Windows SmartScreen** may show a warning on first launch.
 Click **More info** then **Run anyway**.
 This is normal for unsigned open source apps and only appears once.

+> **Not working?** Try Right-click the exe → Properties → check **Unblock** at the bottom → OK.
+This happens because the exe is new and hasn't built up download history yet.
+The source code is fully public if you'd like to verify or build it yourself.

+---

 ---

 ## Auto-Updates